2021 FIBA European Championship for Small Countries

-The title was won by Ireland for the second time.
+Ireland won the title for the second time.

 Teams

 Moldova and Norway did not join this edition.
-They were replaced by Armenia, winners in 2016 which was about to comeback to competition after its withdrawal from the EuroBasket 2021 pre-qualifiers, and Azerbaijan, winners in 2006 and 2008, which was set for a comeback to competition since its participation in the EuroBasket 2013 qualification.
+They were replaced by Armenia, who were winners in 2016 about to come back to competition after their withdrawal from the EuroBasket 2021 pre-qualifiers, and Azerbaijan, winners in 2006 and 2008 - Azerbaijan was set for a comeback to competition since its participation in the EuroBasket 2013 qualification.

 Due to the postponement of the tournament to 2021, Armenia and Azerbaijan withdrew from participating in the tournament.

 Results

 All times are local (UTC+1).